-Trezor hardware wallets are available via the Trezor website, but are also available via Amazon.
-If you can find one, a Trezor promo code can help lower the price point of this highly cost-effective device.
+They are available via the Trezor website but are also available via Amazon.
+If you can find one, a promo code can help lower the price point of this highly cost-effective gadget.

 How to Use the Trezor

-Gettings started with the Trezor hardware wallet is simple, and can be achieved in just a few minutes.
-We’ll proceed to break down the basic steps involved in setting up a Trezor hardware wallet.
+Gettings started is simple, and can be achieved in just a few minutes.
+We’ll proceed to break down the basic steps involved in setting up your hardware wallet.

 The easiest way to set up a Trezor wallet is via the Trezor Chrome browser plugin.
 Begin by navigating to the browser plugin page and installing it.
 Once you’ve installed this plugin, you’ll need to open your Chrome apps tab and click on the TREZOR Extension.

-The first step in setting up your Trezor is to install firmware, as all Trezor devices are shipped without firmware installed.
-Plugging your Trezor in to your computer will result in a prompt that guides you through the firmware installation process.
+The first step in setting up your Trezor is to install the firmware, as all its devices are shipped without firmware installed.
+Plugging it into your computer will result in a prompt that guides you through the firmware installation process.

 If your device comes with firmware installed already, don’t use it — it has been compromised.

-Once your firmware installation is complete, you’ll need to plug your Trezor in once more, and will be presented with the following prompt:
+Once your firmware installation is complete, you’ll need to plug your device in once more, and will be presented with the following prompt:

 Name your Trezor device and click “Continue”.
 You’ll then need to fill out your recovery card.
-The Trezor will provide you with a list of seed words that can be used to recover the device should it be lost or stolen.
-Once you’ve written these down, the Trezor setup process will require you to double-check them to make sure they are correct.
+It will then provide you with a list of seed words that can be used to recover the device should it be lost or stolen.
+Once you’ve written these down, the setup process will require you to double-check them to make sure they are correct.

 Enter the wallet address into the “to” field in the wallet application or platform you’re sending from, and send the transaction.
 It’s important to wait until the transaction has updated from “unconfirmed” to “confirmed”.